fuchen1991/epmc-petl/README.md

 The model checking algorithms are in the classes under epmc.propertysolver in the petl plugin.

 ## Contact
-Comments and feedback about any this project are very welcome.
+Any comments and feedback about this project are very welcome.
 Please contact:

 Chen Fu